codsen/codsen/packages/csv-split-easy/readme.md

 The third requirement is that any of the values can be wrapped with double quotes and have commas within as values.

 The requirements mentioned above pretty much rule out the conventional regex-based split algorithms.
 You [can](https://github.com/sindresorhus/split-lines/blob/master/index.js) just split by `/\r?\n/` but later you'll need to clean up possible empty rows.
-You can't `string.split` each row by colon because that colon might be a value, you need to check for wrapping double quotes first!
+You can't `string.split` each row by comma because that comma might be a value, you need to check for wrapping double quotes first!

 So, the best algorithm is a single `for`-loop traversal on the input string, detecting and `array.push`ing the values one by one.
 It worked very well on [email-remove-unused-css](https://github.com/codsen/email-remove-unused-css) where I remove unused CSS from an HTML template within around 2.5 times more characters "travelled" than there are in the file.
 Traversing as a string also worked well on [html-img-alt](https://github.com/codsen/html-img-alt) which needs only a single traversal through the string to fix all the `img` tag `alt` attributes and clean all the crap in/around them.